-The Ministerie van Volksgezondheid, Welzijn en Sport – VWS (The Ministry of Health, Welfare and Sport), feels that everyone resident in the Netherlands should be able to consult their huisarts (General Practitioner, GP), a hospital, or other care providers whenever necessary.
+The Ministerie van Volksgezondheid, Welzijn en Sport – VWS (The Ministry of Health, Welfare and Sport), feels that everyone resident in the Netherlands should be able to consult their huisarts (General Practitioner, family doctor), a hospital, or other care providers whenever necessary.
 Alongside health insurers, care providers and patient organisations, the VWS oversees healthcare services and ensures that residents are offered choices in their own care.

-All residents in the Netherlands are obliged to take out a basic level of national health insurance within the first four months of arrival, regardless whether they have existing health insurance from another country.
+All residents in the Netherlands are obliged to take out a basic level of national health insurance within the first 4 months of arrival, regardless whether they have existing health insurance from another country.
 Once a health insurance policy has been taken out the next step is to register with a GP in the local area.

 Choosing a doctor

 Once registered with the municipality it is important to register with a huisarts (General Practitioner – GP) in the local area.
 There are online lists of GPs available nationwide.

 In the Netherlands, the GP plays an important role in accessing the healthcare system.
 The GP is the primary physician, compiling medical information and maintaining contact with specialised medical professionals.
 To secure an appointment with a medical specialist, a verwijsbrief (referral letter) from the GP is required in most cases.
 This ensures that the GP is aware of any health problems and can advise whether specialised care is required and if so, which specialist can possibly offer the best care.
 Health insurers may refuse reimbursements without a GP referral letter.
 This rule does not apply to emergency medical care.